Prithviraj2511/GameOfTanks/README.md

 ---
 ## Game Features :fire::-
-* Turrent is rotating
+* Turrent can rotate 360 degree and can fire.
-* Bullets and missiles can be fired from the tank (Sprites concept is applied)
+* Bullets and missiles can be fired from the tank (Sprites concept is applied).
 * Tank can move similarly as real tank move.
 * Every action has it's own Cool sound.
 <img src="https://github.com/Prithviraj2511/GameOfTanks/blob/master/game%20of%20tanks.png" alt="Game img" height="400">